TSB logo

 Zero hours contracts

 TSB assesses each application from a zero-hours contractor on merit.
-As a precursor to applying, zero-hours contract workers must have at least 12 months’ contracting history.
-They must not show gaps between contracts exceeding six weeks.
+As a precursor to applying:

-• the latest three months’/six fortnights’/12 weeks’ payslips;
+• The latest three months’/six fortnights’/12 weeks’ payslips, and

 Talk to the contractor mortgage experts